stevanus-christopel/stevadmin/readme.md

 #stevadmin

-**stevadmin** is a flexible custonm admin page for managing content of your website.
+**stevadmin** is a flexible custom admin page for managing content of your website.

 It's easy to configure yet powerful.
 It's built on React JS, Laravel and MySQL.